 So, thanks in part to the ubiquity of GPS systems, you know where your car's going.
 And now, you know where the gas that makes your car go comes from, too.

-To learn more about America's gas source and other related topics, follow the links on the next page.
+To learn more about America's gas source and other related topics, follow the links below.